RSU Selling Strategies

 We’ve tried to provide enough examples to help you determine which strategy will work best for you, but also understand that every person’s financial situation is unique.
 This can make providing general rules of thumb difficult.
 That said, the two most commonly recommended strategies are RSU Selling Strategy #1 - Sell Everything and RSU Selling Strategy #2 - Use the 80/20 Rule (for the reasons previously discussed in the article).

 Because your equity compensation is specific and personal to you, the advice you receive should also be personal.
-Please feel welcome to reach out and chat with us so that we can help you determine the strategy that’s best for you.
+Please visit our services page to learn more about what we do for clients.

 Previous